Attention: Parents of Rising 7th Graders and High School Seniors

 Registration is necessary to ensure vaccine is available, to avoid wait time and to check eligibility.
 Appointments are also available during regular clinic hours

 Cost of the vaccine is depends on your insurance status and/or financial status.
 Regulations on vaccines have changed and your child may or may not qualify for a free vaccine.

 Johnston County Public Health Department accepts Medicaid, North Carolina Health Choice and Medicare insurance.
 For all other patients we accept cash, personal checks, debit cards, and MasterCard/Visa/Discover credit cards.

-No vaccine will be given unless the parent or legal guardian comes with each child.
-We must have the child's official immunization record.
+No vaccine will be given unless accompanied by a parent or an authorized adult.
+We must have the child's official immunization record and any insurance information.